Albertzue/learning_notes/aws/SAA/practice01.md

 a !
 c
 c
-a ! b here
+a ! b
 b !
 d !
 d !
 a
 b
 d
-d !
+d ! c
-a
+a c
 c
 c
-a
+a b
 c
 d
 c
 b !
-a !
+a ! b
 d
 c
-d !c
+d !
 c
 b
 a